"Undenied" (e-short story, 10/2012)

 The villain doesn't show up until well into the story, and its identity is fairly obvious.
 Needless to say, the Amoveo boys leap into action to protect Layla and her family, so all's well there.
 The real conflict in this book goes back to the series story arc with the good-guy Amoveos squaring off against the intensely bigoted Purists.
 The situation gets tense and then explodes in this book, changing everything for all of the clans and forcing each clan member to take a side in the dispute, which is turning into a civil war.

 This plot runs its course in much the same way that as the first two books, with the building of the angst-filled romance and the interference by various villains who try to make life difficult for the starring couple.
 At least in this book the heroine already knows that she is a hybrid Amoveo, so we don't have to deal with the shock and awe that we had with heroines 1 and 2 when they found out that they were shifters.
 This heroine, though, is so obnoxious in her self-centeredness, that her bad attitude gives all her scenes an uncomfortable, caustic edge.
+Click HERE to read an excerpt from Untamed.
+Scroll down the page a bit to find it.

 Book 4 will tell the love story of pure-blooded Amoveo bear-shifter Marianna Coltari (Dante's sister) and Pete Castor, a human retired police officer who works for Dante's security firm.